keita-sa/go-movies-crud/README.md

 ```
 ## Usage

 Navigate to `http://localhost:8000/movies` in your web browser.
-Enter a {id} number after `8000/movies/`, the application will display the movie's information; id, isbn, title and director in dictionary format.
+Enter an {id} number after `8000/movies/`, the application will display the movie's information including id, isbn, title and director in dictionary format.